nykolaslima/nubank-challenge/README.md

 ### Running the project

-Simple run `sbt run` and `br.com.nubank.infrastructure.server.TwitterServerMain` will be called and server will start in port `8888`
+`sbt run` and server will start in port `8888`

 ### REST endpoints

 There are 3 defined endpoints:
- `GET     /social-network/rank` - list the social network rank based on closeness centrality `POST    /social-network/edges` - add a new edge into social network `POST    /social-network/vertexes/:id/actions/fraudulent` - mark a vertex as fraudulent
+ `GET     /social-network/rank` - list the social network rank based on closeness centrality
+ `POST    /social-network/edges` - add a new edge into social network
+ `POST    /social-network/vertexes/:id/actions/fraudulent` - mark a vertex as fraudulent

-### Tests
+### Running tests

-To run the tests simple call `sbt test` from terminal
+`sbt test`